Understanding how to grade a sports card is vital for both new collectors and grizzled veterans of the hobby.

 UPDATE: PSA has recently announced that it would no longer automatically apply qualifiers to graded cards.

-One of the reasons for PSA's market dominance, is the well-documented population reports for graded cards, along with the impressive set registry, which allows collectors to submit and track their collections on PSA's website.
+One reason for PSA’s market dominance is the well-documented population reports for graded cards, along with the impressive set registry, which allows collectors to submit and track their collections on PSA’s website.

-Costs for submission vary but start at $20 for regular card grading.
-Due to the popularity of card grading in recent years, turnaround times on submissions have been severely impacted.
+Submission costs vary but start at $20 for regular card grading.
+Due to the popularity of card grading in recent years, submission turnaround times have been severely impacted.

-PSA is a division of Collector's Universe (CLCT), a publicly-traded company.
-(UPDATE, CLCT has recently been acquired by a private equity consortium).
+PSA is a division of Collector’s Universe (CLCT), a formerly publicly traded company.
+(UPDATE: CLCT has recently been acquired by a private equity consortium.)

-PSA has been on a remarkable rise since 1991, a year which marked a tumultuous time in the grading company's early years; allegations arose that it knowingly ignored an obvious trimmed 1909 T206 Honus Wagner card.
-Even ignoring that black mark on PSA's history, I can assure you of one thing--the third-party card graders are not always right!
+PSA has been on a remarkable rise since 1991, marking a tumultuous time in the grading company’s early years; allegations arose that it knowingly ignored an obvious trimmed 1909 T206 Honus Wagner card.
+Even ignoring that black mark on PSA’s history, I can assure you of one thing–the third-party card graders are not always right!
 You can read an example of this in our lengthy piece on strip cards.

 Sportscard Guaranty Company (SGC)

-If PSA is numero uno in the grading community, then SGC is a close second.
+If PSA is the grading community’s numero uno, SGC is a close second.
 SGC is popular with some vintage collectors who prefer the black inserts used in the SGC cardholders.
-Still, PSA clearly has the edge as the hobby's favorite and is the preferred company to use for maximizing resale value.
+Still, PSA clearly has the edge as the hobby’s favorite and is the preferred company for maximizing resale value.

-As for quality, SGC has always been very consistent with its grading, maybe even with a better reputation than PSA.
-But in the end, all of the grading companies will make mistakes; they are after all only humans.
+As for quality, SGC has always been consistent with its grading, maybe even with a better reputation than PSA.
+But in the end, all grading companies will make mistakes; they are, after all, only humans.

-Side note, I saw someone in a forum I visit frequently mention this about the inconsistency with grading and I thought it was spot on.
-THE ROBOTS ARE COMING (maybe?)
+As a side note, I saw someone in a forum I visit frequently mention this about the inconsistency with grading, and I thought it was spot on.
+THE ROBOTS ARE COMING (maybe?).

 The grading industry is long overdue for a major overhaul.
 I hope that whatever technology will be used corrects some or all of the current problems.
 I really don't want to hear about the subjectivity of grading.
 I want to hear about a system that grades cards correctly and will deliver that same grade no matter how many times a card is reviewed.
 I don't want to hear stories about cards being submitted three times and getting three different grades.
 If it can't be done right, then it shouldn't be done at all.

-From herein on in, they are only utilizing the 0 to 10 grading system that PSA uses.
+From herein on, they only utilize the 0 to 10 grading system PSA uses.

-Previously they used to include their 0 to 100 grade and the equivalent PSA 0 to 10 grade (see Ripken rookie card above for an example of this).
+Previously, they included their 0 to 100 grade and the equivalent PSA 0 to 10 grade (see Ripken’s rookie card above for an example of this).

 I can tell you that I don't like it personally, and most in the hobby don't either.
 I think the numbering grade change is good, but the color change completely changes their identity.